-Don’t let the cold weather dampen your creative spirits - these workshops and classes will keep you inspired.
+The cold weather dampening your creative spirits?
+Here’s workshops and classes to keep you inspired.

 Woodworking at Pop + Scott